 Japan Wrestling Association Recovers After Several Tours

-The magnificent facility was also equipped with 12 bowling alleys, a sauna and a restaurant.
+The magnificent facility was also equipped with 12 bowling alleys, a sauna, and a restaurant.
 "As his wrestling days drew to a close, Rikidozan had many other businesses, including a luxury apartment rental business, a night club, and he presented a grand plan for a golf course to the press."

 As a result, they refused to allow him to join them if he followed through with his intentions to be a boxing promoter.
 He gave in to their demands but continued his quest to train a top-flight-heavyweight boxer.
 In 1962, he hired Eddie Townsend, a former fighter, and brought him to Japan.

 "I would like to meet [Buddy] Rogers in the ring in the future, but Rogers’ title is not a legitimate title.
 I’m aiming at the world title Fred Blassie holds."

-It is said that Rikidozan made the deal with Great Togo, who worked in the LA office, but when Togo presented the deal to matchmaker Jules Strongbow and got his approval, he told him Rikidozan had offered to pay him $10,000.
+It is said that Rikidozan made a deal with Great Togo, who worked in the LA office, but when Togo presented the deal to matchmaker Jules Strongbow and got his approval, he told him Rikidozan had offered to pay him $10,000.
 The remaining $15,000 went into Togo’s own pocket.
-Rikidozan defeated Freddie Blassie in Los Angeles on March 28, 1962, to win the title.
+Rikidozan defeated Freddie Blassie in Los Angeles on March 28th, 1962, to win the title.

 On April 22nd, 1962, Blassie teamed with Lou Thesz and Mike Sharpe and made an impression with the audience watching on TV.

-"During the six-man tag team match in Kobe, which aired live on television, Blassie bit his opponent’s forehead and the NTV TV cameras zoomed in for a closeup.
+"During the six-man tag team match in Kobe, which aired live on television, Blassie predictably sunk his sharpened teeth into his opponent’s vulnerable forehead, and the NTV TV cameras zoomed in for the sanguinary closeup.
 It was reported that the sight of blood pouring from Great Togo’s forehead caused six elderly men to die of heart failure (other papers reported four).

 Kosuke Takeuchi of Weekly Gong Magazine wrote, "In Japan, which is an orderly society, we didn’t understand this maniacal kind of man. […] Only 50 percent of the population had TVs, so big groups of people sat together to watch wrestling.
 There still wasn’t an understanding of the distance between yourself and the television.
 It was like Freddie Blassie was coming into your house."